gavincoelho/CarND-Traffic-Sign-Classifier-Project/README.md

 | Fully Connected		| outputs 10									|

 ### Parameters
 The following parameters where adjusted until an acceptable accuracy was achieved.
-The learning rate was initialy set at 0.005 but after 10 Epochs it was decreased by 20% each Epoch.
+The learning rate was initially set at 0.005 but after 10 Epochs it was decreased by 20% each Epoch.

 |	Parameter         	|	Value			        					|
 |:---------------------:|:---------------------------------------------:|